XENON1T/pax/README.rst

     pip install git+git://github.com/XENON1T/pax.git

 Now you should be able to run the command 'paxit'.
-For information on how to setup the code for contributing, please see the documentation.
+For information on how to setup the code for contributing, please see the `relevant documentation section`_.

+.. _relevant documentation section: CONTRIBUTING.rst

 You can edit the bin file (it's recommended to copy it first) to put in your own custom parameters.
 A list of defaults is in pax/defaults.ini.